RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 to perform to mutate some data.

-Rust supports both functional and imperative approaches well and parts of its standard library implemented with functional use in mind.
+Rust supports both functional and imperative approaches well and parts of its standard library are implemented with functional use in mind.
 Following examples show the difference between two
 approaches:

 Imperative approach describes exact steps program needs to take to calculate a sum of vector